sultanjke/ejudge-clipboard/README.md

 ### 1. Install Tampermonkey

-If you already have regular Tampermonkey installed, skip to step 2.

 1. Open [the official Tampermonkey website](https://www.tampermonkey.net/) in Chrome.
-2. Choose the stable Chrome/Chromium version and follow its link to the extension store.
-3. Click **Add to Chrome** (the store may use that wording even in Helium), then confirm **Add extension** when prompted.
+2. Click **Add to Chrome** (the store may use that wording even in Helium), then confirm **Add extension** when prompted.
-4. Find the browser's **Extensions** button, usually a puzzle-piece icon near the top-right corner.
-Open it and find **Tampermonkey**.
-5. If a pin button is available, pin Tampermonkey so its icon is easy to find.
+3. If a pin button is available, pin Tampermonkey so its icon is easy to find.

 ### 2. Allow Tampermonkey to run userscripts

-The available settings depend on your browser version.

 1. Type `chrome://extensions` into the browser's **address bar** and press **Enter**.
    The browser may redirect it to its own equivalent settings address.
 2. Find **Tampermonkey** and make sure its extension switch is **on**.
 3. Click **Details**.
 4. If you see **Allow User Scripts**, turn it **on**.
-   - If that option is missing and Tampermonkey asks you to enable **Developer mode**, go back to the extensions list and turn on **Developer mode**, usually in the top-right corner.
-5. Under **Site access**, ensure Tampermonkey can run on `https://ejudge.kz`.
-   If you use **On specific sites**, add that address.
-Access **On all sites** also covers it.
-Access only **On click** may prevent the early injection this script needs.

 ### 3. Copy the script file